 The cognizant NSF Program Officer should be informed of potential international partnerships early in the process and kept apprised of significant developments.
-The cognizant Program Officer will coordinate with the NSF Office of International Science and Engineering to ensure that potential international partnerships are in compliance with U.S. law, NSF policy, and current foreign policy and geo-political considerations.
+Prior to entering into formal arrangements with foreign collaborators, the Recipient shall provide written notification to the cognizant Program Officer according to the terms and conditions of the CA or contract.
+The cognizant Program Officer will coordinate with the NSF Chief of Research Security Strategy and Policy to ensure that potential international partnerships are in compliance with U.S. law, NSF policy, and current foreign policy and geo-political considerations.